YordanPavlov/Median/Readme.md

 ## Development design

-A set data structure was chosen for the storage of the integers.
+A multiset data structure was chosen for the storage of the integers.
 It provides an insert complexity of O(log(n)) due to its internal implementation as a balanced binary search tree.
 An iterator is kept to the current median which allows for a O(1) complexity of the getMedian() operation.